Market Analysis · Updated

 Strategic Implications

-2. Customer acquisition: Refinancing customers often switch providers
+2. Customer acquisition: Refinancing customers are significantly more likely to switch providers than new borrowers—a broker acquisition opportunity

-3. ESG upgrade: Green mortgage incentives encourage energy-efficient refinancing
+3. ESG upgrade: Green mortgage incentives encourage energy-efficient refinancing, creating advisory upsell opportunities

 10. Strategic Implications & Recommendations